tfha/syntetic_rock_joint_generation_for_ml/README.md

 - Upload the splits to Azure Blob Storage
 - Register each split folder as a versioned Azure ML data asset (named `split_<strategy>`)

-**Note:**
-- If you set `train_fraction: 1.0` and `test_fraction: 1.0` (and `val_fraction: 0.0`) in your config, all files from the specified training and testing datasets will be assigned to the train and test splits, with no validation set.
+**Note:** If you set `train_fraction: 1.0` and `test_fraction: 1.0` (and `val_fraction: 0.0`) in your config, all files from the specified training and testing datasets will be assigned to the train and test splits, with no validation set.
 This is useful for strategies like `main_objective_dfn_rock_slope` where you want to use the full synthetic DFN dataset for training and the full real-world rock slope dataset for testing.

-#### Example: Manual Generation, Upload, and Registration for One Experiment Strategy

-If you want to generate, upload, and register splits for a single experiment strategy (for example, `verification_box`), you can do so step by step:
+###### Manual Dataset Split Management

+For more granular control, you can process individual experiment strategies step by step:

 ```sh
 # 1. Generate train/val/test splits for a specific experiment strategy